 ‘Ong-Bak: Muay Thai Warrior’: Reactionary & juvenile martial arts movie will please only fans of the genre

-Fans of the martial arts genre will likely enjoy Prachya Pinkaew's Ong-Bak a.k.a.
-Ong-Bak: Muay Thai Warrior a.k.a.
-Ong-Bak: The Thai Warrior, the story of a young country bumpkin lost in the city jungle while hunting for ruthless art smugglers.
-But whichever way you call it, the simplistic, reactionary Ong-Bak will in all likelihood fail to win many converts to the genre.
+Fans of the martial arts genre will likely enjoy Prachya Pinkaew’s Ong-Bak: Muay Thai Warrior (a.k.a.
+Ong-Bak: The Thai Warrior, or, simply, Ong-Bak), the story of a young country bumpkin lost in the city jungle while hunting for ruthless art smugglers.
+But no matter which of the three titles is used to sell Pinkaew’s movie, the simplistic, reactionary Ong-Bak will in all likelihood fail to win many converts to the genre.

-Ong-Bak's chief problem lies in Pinkaew and Panna Rittikrai's screenplay, which happens to be a pile of hoary clichés – e.g., country people = kindness, courage, honest labor, love, tree-climbing; city people = dishonesty, cowardice, easy money, sex, club-fighting.
+The chief problem with Ong-Bak lies in Pinkaew and Panna Rittikrai’s screenplay, which consists of a pile of hoary clichés – e.g., country people = kindness, courage, honest labor, love, tree-climbing; city people = dishonesty, cowardice, easy money, sex, club-fighting.
 And all this in a movie that aims to be as slick as your average big-city-made music video and as violent as your average free-for-all urban brawl.

 Compounding matters, Pinkaew’s movie drags quite a bit (a mortal sin for a mindless action flick), its humor is puerile (unless you find it hilarious watching people being hit in the head, stomach, crotch, and other body parts), and most of the performers just go along for the ride.